 MINI Clubman review

-The MINI Clubman can trace its roots back to the Mini Traveller from the sixties, but the latest bigger and more practical hatchback is every inch a modern MINI.
-Where as the previous Clubman was unique in the respect that it didn’t really have any direct rivals – besides perhaps the Skoda Fabia Estate – MINI has reinvented the latest version to take on more conventional models such as the VW Golf, Peugeot 308 and Ford Focus.
+Whereas the previous Clubman was unique in the respect that it didn’t really have any direct rivals – besides perhaps the Skoda Fabia Estate – MINI has reinvented the latest version to take on more conventional models such as the VW Golf, Peugeot 308 and Ford Focus.

-It’s significantly longer and wider than the old model, while the wheelbase has also been stretched by 100mm meaning there’s also far more interior space.
+It’s significantly longer and wider than the old model, while the wheelbase has also been stretched by 100mm meaning there’s more interior space.
 The old car’s single rear suicide door has been ditched in favour of two conventional doors, a move which makes the Clubman easier to live with day-to-day.

 Image 2 of 25